 See the city from the water with Hobart Historic Cruises.
 Their one-hour cruise along the Derwent River takes in sights such as the Royal Tasmanian Botanical Gardens, Government House and Battery Point.

 Held every Saturday, Hobart’s Salamanca Market brings a 300 stallholder-strong array of food, art and entertainment to Hobart’s waterfront, with the sandstone Georgian warehouses of Salamanca Place providing an Instagram-worthy backdrop.

 Salamanca Place, Hobart

 Nature is rarely cultivated so prettily than the Royal Tasmanian Botanical Gardens.
-Celebrating its bicentenary in 2018, these 14 hectares in the Queens Domain contain a serene Japanese garden, a huge collection of conifers and more than 400 native Tasmanian species – plus it’s a great place for a picnic.
+Celebrating its bicentenary this year, these 14 hectares in the Queens Domain contain a serene Japanese garden, a huge collection of conifers and more than 400 native Tasmanian species – plus it’s a great place for a picnic.

 Hit the convict trail

 It’s worth the 90-minute drive to reach the World Heritage-listed Port Arthur.
 Australia’s best-preserved former penal colony is an open-air museum set in 40 hectares of grounds, with 30 buildings and ruins to explore and, if you’re feeling brave, a ghost tour by torchlight.

 Arthur Highway, Port Arthur; 1800 659 101

 Take to two wheels to explore the Intercity Cycleway, stretching 15 kilometres along the Derwent River from Hobart through Glenorchy and Berriedale to its conclusion in Claremont.
 Along the way you can stop at various sights including a short detour to the Cornelian Bay lookout, and refuel at a few cafés.